Search our website

 Who pays the fees for a pension sharing order?

-The responsibility for paying the fees associated with a pension sharing order can vary depending on the circumstances.
-In some cases, the court may order one party to pay the fees, while in others, the fees may be shared equally or paid separately.
+The responsibility for paying the fees associated with a pension sharing order varies depending on your circumstances.
+In the majority of cases, it is considered fair for the costs to be shared equally and, often, from the pension pot before it is divided

 It is essential to discuss the financial implications and responsibilities with your solicitor before proceeding with the application.